 Here is a sample newsletter / bulletin announcement :

 This weekend , Michael James Mette will be sharing his music with our community.
-Michael is a Catholic performing artist who travels the country with his wife of 18 years, Michelle and their seven young children : Gabby (13), Trinity (12), Charity (10), Cecilia (9), Michael Jr. (7), Truman (2), and Fidelity (newborn).
+Michael is a Catholic performing artist who travels the country with his wife of 18 years, Michelle and their seven young children : Gabby (14), Trinity (12), Charity (10), Cecilia (9), Michael Jr. (8), Truman (3), and Fidelity (1).
 His music is a modern reflection of his faith blending alternative rock with faith based lyrics.
-The concert will be 90 minutes and will include performances from the whole family, lights, video, music and testimonies by Michael and Michelle.
+The concert will be 90 minutes and will include performances from the whole family, lights, video, music and testimonies.
 Please consider attending the concert and supporting this ministry.